codemancers/rbkit/docs/protocol.md

 }
 ```

-`correlation-id` can be used to split a large event across several batches.
+`correlation_id` can be used to split a large event across several batches.
-All split events will have same `correlation-id`.
+All split events will have same `correlation_id`.

 ## Message frames